lowitea/gitlobster/README.md

 - Clone all branches
 - Update all cloned repositories
 - Clone new repositories that have appeared
-- Push the cloned repositories to a new GitLab instance, keeping the directory tree
+- (TBD) Push the cloned repositories to a new GitLab instance, keeping the directory tree

 ## Install (TBD)